-Objective 1: Support a committee of citizen volunteers to serve as an Open Space Advisory Committee to assist and advise the City Council on open space matters.
+Objective 1: AppointSupport a committee of citizen volunteers to serve as an Open Space Advisory Committee to assist and advise the City Council on open space matters.

-Objective 2: Continue the relationship with Wasatch County Open Space Board to stay abreast of county-wide open space initiatives and concerns and to represent Midway City's interests at the county level.
+Objective 2: Establish an ongoing Continue the relationship with Wasatch County Open Space Board to stay abreast of county-wide open space initiatives and concerns and to represent Midway City's interests at the county level.

-Objective 3: Continue the relationship with land conservation organizations and other land preservation organizations.
+Objective 3: Establish an ongoing Continue the relationship with Utah Open Lands land conservation organizations and other land preservation organizations.